 All rates are subject to a €1.80 visitor's tax per person per night.

 Including room and board.
 Tuition fee valid until 31.12.2019.

 Special rates for students and the unemployed

-Please bring your student ID or unemployment card for verification.
+Student ID or unemployment card is required for verification.

 How to pay

 Registration is valid with a down payment of 30% of the full amount.
 The remaining unpaid balance is due no later than 6 weeks before the course begins.